futrime/lip/docs/commands/lip_install.md

 - tooth repositories via Goproxy.
 - local standalone tooth files (with suffix `.tth`).

 For the tooth repository, you can specific the version by add suffix like `@1.2.3` or `@1.2.0-beta.3`.
-However, when another version is installed and you run Lip without `--upgrade` or `--force-reinstall` flag, Lip will not install the specific version.
+However, when another version is installed and you run lip without `--upgrade` or `--force-reinstall` flag, lip will not install the specific version.

 Only lowercase letters, numbers, dashes, underlines, dots, slashes [a-z0-9-_./] and one @ are allowed in requirement specifiers.

-If you have set environment variable GOPROXY, Lip will access tooth repositories via it.
-Otherwise, Lip will choose the default Goproxy <https://goproxy.io>.
+If you have set environment variable GOPROXY, lip will access tooth repositories via it.
+Otherwise, lip will choose the default Goproxy <https://goproxy.io>.

 ### Overview